SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ChoosingBetweenClassesAndStructures.rst

 a framework might expect you
 to pass around a delegate
 that must be a class.
+..
+XXX needs a bit of meat -- "pass around" is too colloquial

 In these scenarios
 when you are using a framework based in classes,